 Chimanimani National Park

-There are some pristine Wilderness places you will visit and imagine you are in another World, and Chimanimani National Park is one of such places.
+There are some pristine Wilderness places you will visit and imagine you are in another World, and Chimanimani National Park is one of such place.
 God must have been very happy when creating this wonderful African Protected Area found along the eastern border of Chimanimani district bordering Mozambique.

 Things in Chimanimani National Park that will take your breath away

-Other fascinating attractions within this Park include the Haroni and Nyakwaha Botanical Reserves, numerous Barrosus Palm trees, the extraordinary rock formations of Mawenje Mountains, the Mountain hut of Chimanimani Mountains and the picnic site at the base of the Bridal Veil Falls.
+Other fascinating attractions within this Park include the Haroni and Nyakwaha Botanical Reserves, numerous Barrosus Palm trees, the extraordinary rock formations of Mawenje Mountains, the Mountain hut of Chimanimani Mountains, and the picnic site at the base of the Bridal Veil Falls.

 Activities within Chimanimani National Park

-Guided hikes are strenuous requiring stamina and physical fitness but are one of the most interesting activities to enjoy within Chimanimani National Park and if you are familiar with the south-western Cape mountains, then the Chimanimani looks and feels the same except with the latter, there are fewer visitors hence can have the entire wilderness to themselves.
+Guided hikes are strenuous requiring stamina and physical fitness but are one of the most interesting activities to enjoy within Chimanimani National Park if you are familiar with the south-western Cape mountains, then the Chimanimani looks and feels the same except with the latter, there are fewer visitors hence can have the entire wilderness to themselves.

-Best time to visit
+The best time to visit

-The temperatures of this Park sometimes drops to zero Celsius degrees (during winter-May to August) but this time is always avoided by tourists because the rain spoils the hike, hence March to May and August to October are the perfect times to explore the Park.
+The temperatures of this Park sometimes drop to zero Celsius degrees (during winter-May to August) but this time is always avoided by tourists because the rain spoils the hike, hence March to May and August to October are the perfect times to explore the Park.

 Where to Stay?